-Although I have never smoked, I have traveled with many people over the years who smoke quite heavily, so I know how stressful it can be for some smokers to go without their nicotine fix, on a long flight particularly.
+Although I have never smoked, I have traveled with many people over the years who smoke quite heavily.
+So I know how stressful it can be for some smokers to go without their nicotine fix and get withdrawal symptoms, on a long flight particularly.
 Without nicotine gum I don’t think one or two would have survived to be honest!

-Nicotine gum can be taken through the airport security checkpoint in your carry on bag and onto the plane with you, without restriction, and can be chewed during the flight.
+TSA rules allow Nicotine gum to be taken through the airport security checkpoint in your carry on bag and onto the plane with you, without restriction, and you can chew gum during the flight.
 It can often also be purchased in stores at the airport after passing through security.

 Can you take nicotine gum through airport security

-There are no restrictions on taking nicotine gum through a security checkpoint at the airport.
-They can be left in your carry on when the bag goes through the x-ray machine so you do not need to remove them and place them in a tray.
+The Transportation Security Administration rules have no restrictions on taking nicotine gum through the TSA checkpoint at the airport.
+They can be left in your carry on when the bag goes through the x-ray machine so you do not need to remove them and place them separately in a tray.